Lausanne: Culture

 The Orchestre de chambre de Lausanne, the Lausanne Opera and the Ensemble vocal de Lausanne provide a diverse and rich musical life.
 The latter has been under the direction of Michel Corboz for many years.

 In January, the Prix de Lausanne, a famous dance competition, takes place at the Palais de Beaulieu (the biggest theatre in Switzerland) over a one-week period.
 The event attracts dancers and some of the big names in dance from all over the world.

-The Swiss Film Archive is based in Lausanne and the city hosts film festivals such as the Festival cinémas d'Afrique and the Lausanne Underground Film and Music Festival.
+The Swiss Film Archive is based in Lausanne and the city hosts film festivals such as the Festival cinémas d’Afrique Lausanne and the Lausanne Underground Film and Music Festival.
 In addition to modern cinemas, the "Capitole" (in activity since 1929) is the biggest cinema in Switzerland (currently 867 seats).

 The city hosted the Eurovision Song Contest 1989.
 Each July, the Festival de la cité is held in the old town.
-Other music festivals include the Bach Festival, the Festival et concours Bach de Lausanne, which follows the Nuit de musées (museums' night) in the fall season.
+Other music festivals include the Bach Festival, the Festival et concours Bach de Lausanne, which follows the Nuit des musées (museums' night) in the fall season.

 Lausanne is also the home of the Béjart Ballet.